background hero

 WCTL Will Address Your Questions Regarding Your Case

 Understanding the differences between attorneys and lawyers is needed when seeking legal representation or advice.
 While both are legal professionals with a Juris Doctor (J.D.) degree, attorneys are specifically licensed to practice law and represent clients in court.
 At West Coast Trial Lawyers our expert attorneys and lawyers are here to assist you with your personal injury or employment case every step of the way.
-With over 100 years of collective experience, our firm has successfully represented thousands of clients all over California.
+With over 20 years of legal experience, our firm has successfully represented thousands of clients all over California.
 The founder, president, and Harvard graduate Neama Rahmani has built a top-rated law firm that continues to provide world-class legal representation for those in need.

 Frequently Asked Questions (FAQs)